nemuelw/fcrypt/README.md

 # fcrypt

-Encrypt and decrypt files and directories on the command line
+Encrypt and decrypt files and directories on the command line \
+using the Advanced Encryption Standard (256-bit)

 ## Installation